Shrove Monday

-Shrove Monday, sometimes known as Collopy Monday, Rose Monday, Merry Monday or Hall Monday, is a Christian observance falling on the Monday before Ash Wednesday every year.
-A part of the English traditional Shrovetide celebrations of the week before Lent, the Monday precedes Shrove Tuesday.
-As the Monday before Ash Wednesday, it is part of diverse Carnival celebrations which take place in many parts of the Christian world, from Greece, to Germany, to the Mardi Gras and Carnival of the Americas.
+Shrove Monday (also known as Collopy Monday, Rose Monday, Merry Monday or Hall Monday) is part of the Shrovetide or Carnival observances and celebrations of the week before Lent, following Quinquagesima or Shrove Sunday and preceding Shrove Tuesday or Mardi Gras.

 Shrovetide

-The word shrove is the past tense of the English verb shrive, which means to obtain absolution for one's sins by way of confession and forgiveness.
+The word shrove is the past tense of the English verb shrive, which means to give absolution for someone's sins by way of confession and forgiveness.
 Thus Shrovetide gets its name from the shriving that English Christians were expected to do prior to receiving absolution immediately before Lent begins.
 Shrove Tuesday is the last day of "shrovetide", somewhat analogous to the Carnival tradition that developed separately in countries of Latin Europe.
 The terms "Shrove Monday" and "Shrove Tuesday" are no longer widely used in the United States or Canada outside of liturgical traditions, such as in the Lutheran, Anglican, and Roman Catholic Churches.

 Collopy Monday

 The British name Collopy Monday is after the traditional dish of the day, consisting of slices of leftover meat (collops of bacon) along with eggs.
 It is eaten for breakfast and is part of the traditional Lenten preparations.
 In addition to providing a little meat, the collops were also the source of the fat for the following day's pancakes.
 It is rarely celebrated these days.

 In east Cornwall, it is sometimes called Peasen Monday or Paisen Monday after the custom of eating pea soup on that day.